versx/iOSDyldIntegrityBypass/README.md

 Grab the original 0x4000 bytes from the original binary as wel land now we can make a bypass.

 ## Crafting your bypass dylib.
+For my example, we know that:
+1) A read of the first 4 pages (0x4000 Bytes) will be performed, and expects original unmodified binary's data.
+2) A read of 1 page (0x1000 Bytes) will be performed, and expects again, original unmodified binary's data

+The basic bypass template is available in the bypassDyld folder of the repo.
+I generalized this into an objectic-c header and .m file so that it could be used with more than a Theos jailed project.

+The bypass is as simple as it sounds.
+1) Hardcode the stock first 4 memory pages into a uint8_t byte array
+2) Hardcode the memory page you found earlier into a uint8_t byte array.
+3) Create a custom read() implementation, and declare a pointer func to hold the original implementation
+4) In the custom read, if the size of the read is 0x4000 bytes, and you have no swapped them yet with a global counter, returns the original 4 memory pages when read() is invoked.
+The same logic is applied for the next 0x1000 Byte block, and the global counter upped, such that you don't interfere with any further read() calls of these sizes.
+If neither of the 2 cases are true, it returns the original implementation with original args.
+5) Create an init call, where you invoke fishhooks symbol rebinding

+### How to use it?
+However you want!?
+I've personally used a static framework template project in xcode with an additional buildphase to compile the project output into a dylib, and then inject that how i see fit.
+You could add a buildphase in that same project where you specify your target IPA, inject your dylib, and resign in a single step.

+The world is your oyster.